Determining the smartest dog breeds is difficult. That’s because how you decide canine intelligence can vary.

 The dogs make ideal companions for rigorous sporting activities.
 Their instincts make Labs natural hunters.

 Labradors, like poodles, learn commands quickly and obey 95% of the time.
-The dogs are considered as bright as a young child and can learn about 250 words.
-These tricksters are also known to deceive other dogs and humans during playtime.
+People consider Labradors as bright as a young child, and they can learn about 250 words.
+These tricksters also deceive other dogs and humans during playtime.

 Because Labradors are gentle and easy to train, they often work as service dogs for visually impaired people.
-Labs also make excellent therapy dogs and are usually included when dogs are brought in to comfort people after traumatic crimes or natural disasters.
+Labs are excellent therapy dogs often used to comfort people after crimes or disasters.

 Australian Cattle Dog